bcatoto/bsf/README.md

 ### For collaborators
 If packages have been changed upstream, you can update your local environment with `pipenv sync` and `pipenv clean`.

+## Acknowledgements
+This project was inspired by the work of Tshitoyan et al. in [Unsupervised word embeddings capture latent knowledge from materials science literature](https://github.com/materialsintelligence/mat2vec).
+We utilized their processor `process.py` on the paper abstracts to improve the classifier's accuracy.